 Exterior condition.
 If you've kept your car in good cosmetic condition, there's not much to worry about.
-If you don't wash it--you could have problems.
+If you never washed it you could have problems.

 Peel off all your political stickers, college logos, and fish logos before you try to sell.
-Bland, inoffensive, and shiny sheetmetal panels are your best allies.
+Bland, inoffensive, and shiny sheet metal are your best allies.

 Interior condition.
-A clean, well-kept car wins from first glance--or smell.
-If you're a smoker, a pet owner, or if you eat and drink in the car, you'll want to address any of those issues.
+A clean, well-kept car wins from first glance, or smell.
+If you're a smoker, a pet owner, or if you eat and drink in the car, you'll want to address those issues.
 An inexpensive set of new rubber floor mats can look much better than stained, torn, and worn factory mats.

 Mechanical condition.
 Service records can be valuable.
 The more guesswork you can take out of a car's history, the higher the resale value you can command.
-Prove it's in great running condition.
+Prove it's in great running condition and been loved.

 Overall mileage.
 You can have a perfect car on the block--but with 300,000 miles, few buyers will be interested.
 Fewer miles usually translates directly into a higher resale value.